ResilientApp/CrypGo/README.md

 6. **Push Notifications:** Implement push notifications to keep users updated on their latest transactions and account activity in real time.
 7. **Touch ID (Biometric Authentication):** Integrate biometric authentication, such as Touch ID, to enhance security and user convenience.

-## 5. The Market Opportunity
-The market opportunity for CrypGo is substantial, driven by several key factors:
-- **Convenience and User-Friendly Interface:** Addresses the growing demand for accessible blockchain solutions.
-- **Diverse User Base:** Cross-platform compatibility appeals to a broad audience, increasing market potential.
-- **Rapid Crypto Growth:** Taps into the expanding crypto market by providing a secure and user-friendly mobile gateway to the ResilientDB ecosystem.
-- **Addressing Compliance Issues:** Distinguishes itself by implementing robust security features and ensuring compliance with relevant regulations.

 ## 6. The Company and Team
 Meet the passionate and dynamic team behind CrypGo:
 - **Toniya:** The Innovator with boundless enthusiasm.